-Rotorua provides a huge abundance of things to do and places to go for all members of the family.¬†Rotorua is very well organised to ensure your family has a wonderful holiday, including a wealth of holiday activity providers who¬†save you¬†time and effort and¬†provide you with a dazzling array of¬†entertainment experiences — from peaceful tours through to adrenalin-pumping action, in the air, on the¬†lake, river, or land.¬†¬†¬†¬†
+Rotorua really is the best family holiday destination, with a wealth of activity providers who save you time and effort and provide you with a dazzling array of entertainment experiences — from peaceful tours through to adrenalin-pumping action, in the air, on the lake, river, or land.

 - Take Flight — get a bird’s eye view of the Rotorua district